 Security Officer Workshop

-Design and implement a standardized, institution-wide Security Program that meets or exceeds regulatory requirements.
-This webinar provides a comprehensive overview of the security function.
+This webinar provides a logical and strategic model that will help senior managers and security personnel design and implement a standardized, institution-wide Security Program that meets or exceeds regulatory requirements.
+It also provides a comprehensive overview of the security function.

 “Security” isn’t just about alarms, robbery procedures and filing Suspicious Activity Reports.
 “Security” has become the evolutionary process that provides a safe, secure environment for employees to work and for customers to do business.
 Used appropriately, it can become a powerful force in averting losses and recovering funds and property.
 Used inappropriately, it can ruin the organization and its customers.
 Understanding the security function and the Security Officer’s role is as important as understanding the governing regulations themselves.